In the tab Points options, you can configure in detail the rules that will let your customers earn points and the rewarding process.

 Restriction by user role

 Do you want that only some of the users of your shop can earn points whenever they buy?
-If you want to, just make sure you enter the roles enabled in the following option User roles enabled to earn points.
+If you want to, just make sure you enter the roles enabled in the following option after selecting Assign points to > Only specified user roles.

 Conversion rules by user role